-A: A standard freight invoice includes names of consignor and consignee, date of shipment, origin and destination points, number of packages, and a description of the freight.
+A standard freight invoice acts as a legal record, including names of consignor and consignee, date of shipment, origin and destination points, number of packages, and a description of the freight.
 It will also provide details about the goods being shipped, including its common name and what it's made of, its weight and dimensions.

 The description section of your invoice can include other pertinent information, such as specialty features required for the shipment and any assessed fees or surcharges.

 A standard parcel invoice includes the names of shipper and receiver, date of shipment, service level and zones.